Multiplicity-free representations of algebraic groups: The case with

 (ii) Suppose the assumption of (i) does not hold.
 Then $k \le \frac{l+1}{2}.$ Here we use the Weyl degree formula to compare dimensions.
 Setting $x = \dim V_{L_X'}(r\omega_{k-1})$ we find that $\dim V_{L_X'}(r\omega_k) \ge \frac{r+k}{k}x.$ Therefore, (ii) holds provided $x > \frac{4k}{r}.$ But $x \ge \frac{l(l+1)}{2}$ so this holds. \hal

 Assume the hypotheses of Theorem \ref{main}.
-Then \ref{induct} implies that for each $i$, $V_{C^i}(\mu^i)\downarrow L_X'$ is MF, and $L_X'$ embeds into $C^i$ via the high weight $\d^i$ given above.
+Then Lemma \ref{induct} implies that for each $i$, $V_{C^i}(\mu^i)\downarrow L_X'$ is MF, and $L_X'$ embeds into $C^i$ via the highest weight $\d^i$ given above.
 Hence the inductive assumption in the statement of Theorem \ref{main} implies the following.

 \begin{lemma} Assume $l>2$. \begin{itemize} \item[{\rm (i)}] If $1 < i < r-1,$ then $\mu^i $ or $(\mu^i)^* \in \{ 0,\,\lambda_1^i, \, \lambda_2^i \,(i = k=2, r=4)\}.$ \item[{\rm (ii)}] If $i = 1, r-1,$ then $\mu^i$ or $(\mu^i)^* \in \{0, \,\lambda_1^i, \, \lambda_2^i, \,2 \lambda_1^i \}$. \item[{\rm (iii)}] If $i = 0, r$, then $\mu^i$ or $(\mu^i)^* \in \{0,\, \lambda_1^i, \, \lambda_2^i, \,2 \lambda_1^i, \, \lambda_1^i+ \lambda_{r_i}^i, \, \lambda_3^i \,(k=r=2)\}.$ \end{itemize} \end{lemma}